iconix/iconix.github.io/_posts/2018-07-06-not-enough-attention.md

 But with each topic so far, it's taken me about that one week just to understand the concepts at a high-level and start tinkering with code.
 I've only internalized each topic well enough to reasonably apply it by the following week.

-**So instead of feeling like I'm failing in some way every week, I am taking the hint that I just need a little more time with these topics, and that is totally fine.** My syllabus has provided me with a clear, instructive path through the first 8 weeks of the program, and even if slightly delayed -- I'm making progress and I'm getting stuff done.
+**So instead of feeling like I'm failing in some way every week, I am taking the hint that I just need a little more time with these topics, and that is totally fine.** My syllabus has provided me with a clear, instructive path through the first 8 weeks of the program, and even if slightly delayed -- I'm making a lot of progress, and I'm getting stuff done.
 This is what matters.

 ---
 Next week, I expect to implement attention in an LSTM-LM model, as part of my first week on model interpretability (a topic I am particularly excited about).